Abraham Pineo Gesner: Early career

 While in Saint John, Gesner amassed an extensive collection of minerals and wildlife specimens, which he assembled into a museum in 1842.
-Gesner's museum was one of its first of its kind in British North America and had 2173 items in its catalogue.
+Gesner's museum was one of the first of its kind in British North America and had 2173 items in its catalogue.
 The museum was a financial failure, and when Gesner left New Brunswick, the Saint John Mechanics’ Institute acquired the objects.
 In 1890, the Natural History Society of New Brunswick took over the collection, which is today a part of the New Brunswick Museum.

 Following the termination of his geological appointment in 1843, Gesner returned to his family homestead at Cornwallis, Nova Scotia, in order to be with his father who was then 87 years old.
 While working on the family farm, Gesner also continued to practice medicine, write books, give public lectures and conduct experiments.
 He published notes for emigrants to New Brunswick, outlined the industrial resources of Nova Scotia, and built an electrical motor driven by a voltaic battery.
 In 1846, the government of Nova Scotia appointed Gesner Commissioner of Indian Affairs, and the following year he submitted a report on the living conditions of the Miꞌkmaq population.
 While visiting Mi'kmaq habitations across the province for his report, Gesner was known to donate his own money to assist impoverished families.

 In 1842, looking for coal, Gesner travelled to Quebec, where he discovered the first of the great fossil deposits of the future Miguasha National Park.
 However, little notice was taken of his report until the fossils were rediscovered in 1879.